-On July 27, 2016, EPA finalized a EPA finalized a rule to reduce exposure to formaldehyde vapors from certain wood products produced domestically or imported into the United States.
-Information on this regulation may be found here.
+On July 27, 2016, EPA finalized a rule to reduce exposure to formaldehyde vapors from certain wood products produced domestically or imported into the United States.
+You may find information on this regulation here.

 Office of Radiation and Indoor Air

 Indoor Environments Division